-If you are feeling adventurous try one of the whale and dolphin excursions or fishing trips which run out of Gigantes Port or have a go at scuba diving or snorkeling in the crystal blue Atlantic waters.
+If you are feeling adventurous try one of the whale and dolphin excursions or fishing trips that run out of Gigantes Port or have a go at scuba diving or snorkelling in the crystal blue Atlantic waters.

 8) Enjoy a sailboat experience

 Whale and dolphin spotting aboard the Peter Pan, an authentic Portuguese Schooner, is highly recommended and a perfect activity for all the family.